-6.38.2 Guidance to language users
+6.37.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.37.5 of TR 24772-1.

 Use Unchecked_Union only in multi-language programs that need to communicate data between Ada and C or C++.
 Otherwise the use of discriminated types prevents "punning" between values of two distinct types that happen to share storage.

 Avoid using address clauses to obtain overlays.
 If the types of the objects are the same, then a renaming declaration is preferable.
 Otherwise, use the pragma Import to inhibit the initialization of one of the entities so that it does not interfere with the initialization of the other one.